 In 2016, Doire Press of Galway published Helena’s first book, FERENJI, a themed collection of stories set in the world of international workers in developing, conflict and post-conflict areas of the world.
-For more on the debut title, click here or click on this page to purchase it.
+In December 2022, the second edition of the book is available in paperback and eBook format from 451 Editions.

 Helena’s fiction – about two dozen published short stories in all – has appeared in international anthologies and magazines ever since “The Package Man,” was first published by Ciarán Carty in New Irish Writing, and shortlisted for the Hennessy / Sunday Tribune Literary Awards in 1991.
 The first anthology she appeared in was Ireland in Exile, edited by Dermot Bolger, with a story called “The Suitcase,”

 Since then, her work has appeared in collections and literary reviews in the United States, Ireland, Australia, Britain and Croatia.
 “Famine Fever,” which appeared in a collection entitled Cabbage and Bones, edited by Caledonia Kearns (Henry Holt, New York 1997), was shortlisted for America’s Pushcart Prize.

 In 2003, as part of her Masters in English Literature and Publishing at the National University of Ireland, Galway, she published Turbulence – Corrib Voices – an anthology of emerging writers from NUIG’s Masters in Writing, a second edition of which was published in Autumn 2013.
 In 2004, as part of her work with the United Nations, she wrote text for and edited the photographic book UNMEE in Pictures, featuring work by Uruguayan photographer, Jorge Aramburu.